apache/pekko/akka-docs/src/main/paradox/logging.md

 :   @@snip [LoggingDocTest.java](/akka-docs/src/test/java/jdocs/event/LoggingDocTest.java) { #array }

 The Java @javadoc[Class](java.lang.Class) of the log source is also included in the generated
-@apidoc[akka.event.Logging.LogEvent].
-In case of a simple string this is replaced with a “marker” class @apidoc[akka.event.DummyClassForStringSources] in order to allow special treatment of this case, e.g. in the SLF4J event listener which will then use the string instead of the class’ name for looking up the logger instance to use.
+@apidoc[event.Logging.LogEvent].
+In case of a simple string this is replaced with a “marker” class @apidoc[event.DummyClassForStringSources] in order to allow special treatment of this case, e.g. in the SLF4J event listener which will then use the string instead of the class’ name for looking up the logger instance to use.